antihax/goesi/v1/docs/PlanetaryInteractionApi.md

 > GetCharactersCharacterIdPlanetsPlanetIdOk GetCharactersCharacterIdPlanetsPlanetId(ctx, characterId, planetId, optional)
 Get colony layout

 Returns full details on the layout of a single planetary colony, including links, pins and routes.
 Note: Planetary information is only recalculated when the colony is viewed through the client.
-Information on this endpoint will not update until this criteria is met.  ---  Alternate route: `/legacy/characters/{character_id}/planets/{planet_id}/`  Alternate route: `/latest/characters/{character_id}/planets/{planet_id}/`  Alternate route: `/dev/characters/{character_id}/planets/{planet_id}/`   ---  This route is cached for up to 600 seconds
+Information on this endpoint will not update until this criteria is met.  ---  Alternate route: `/latest/characters/{character_id}/planets/{planet_id}/`  Alternate route: `/legacy/characters/{character_id}/planets/{planet_id}/`   ---  This route is cached for up to 600 seconds

 ### Required Parameters